-Thanksgiving is here!
+Thanksgiving is almost here!
 While it’s easy to get wrapped up in the festivities surrounding the day, remember that Thanksgiving is one of the biggest travel days of the year.
 In fact, to quote a popular fictional mother (Peggy Hill of King of the Hill):

 The day before Thanksgiving is, in my opinion, one of the busiest travel days of the year.— Peggy Hill (@PeggyQuotes) November 21, 2012